System Architecture v2.0

 • 3

-Sensor Partitioning Keep analog sensors (pH, Turbidity) on the left side of the board and digital/noisy components (Relays) on the far right.
+Sensor Partitioning Keep analog sensors (pH, Turbidity, DO) on the left side of the board and digital/noisy components (Relays) on the far right.

 Complete Wiring Pinout